How much does custom software development cost in 2024? Key factors + free estimate

 First, where are they located?

-App development hourly rates by region
+Average hourly development rates by region

 As you can see, the discrepancy is huge.
 A developer in the US could charge up to six times more than his counterpart from India.